 Bottom Line: To fly internationally, you will always need your passport.

 In most states, there is a gold star or black star on the front of the REAL ID license that will signify compliance.
 If you see this, then you’re good to go.

-5 states — Michigan, Minnesota, New York, Vermont, and Washington State — issue enhanced driver’s licenses (EDLs).
+There are 5 states — Michigan, Minnesota, New York, Vermont, and Washington — that issue enhanced driver’s licenses (EDLs).
 These are a form of REAL ID.
 These EDLs allow land and sea border crossings to Canada, Mexico, and the Caribbean.

 Hot Tip: Enhanced IDs aren’t a substitute for passports for air travel to these places, only by land or sea.